Guide: Depositing your work in eData

 - data still in active (live) use by research projects

-- data that is confidential or sensitive
+- data that is confidential, sensitive, or contains personal information

 - software that has been Licensed by STFC for commercial use